daenvil/MarkdownLabel/addons/markdownlabel/README.md

 ### Performance

 This node basically parses the whole text, converting it from Markdown to BBCode at runtime, so it may produce performance issues with some extreme usages, such as very large and heavily-formatted texts or updating a heavily-formatted text very frequently.
 That already can happen with BBCode, though, so in that case, you are probably better off [using RichTextLabel's functions](https://docs.godotengine.org/en/stable/tutorials/ui/bbcode_in_richtextlabel.html#using-push-tag-and-pop-functions-instead-of-bbcode) instead of writing the formatting directly in-text.

+### Acknowledgements

+The syntax and implementation of MarkdownLabel is largely based on [Github-flavored Markdown](https://github.github.com/gfm/) and [CommonMark](https://commonmark.org/), with its own quirks to accomodate it within [Godot's RichTextLabel BBCode](https://docs.godotengine.org/en/stable/tutorials/ui/bbcode_in_richtextlabel.html).